slott56/slott56.github.io/Pelican/content/blog/2023/06/2023-06-20-Encapsulation.rst

 (And yes, "language + linter" is not the same as "language".
-Those folks who can't tolerate the "two-ness" of it can a shell script to bundle a linter with the Python run-time.
+Those folks who can't tolerate the "two-ness" of it can write a shell script to bundle a linter with the Python run-time.
 After all, that's how gcc used to work.
 It was a bundle of precompiler, C++ to C translator, and the C compiler, which -- itself -- was a multi-step operation to build code.)